 1. Reusable Metal Straws

-Why use a plastic straw that you are just going to throw away, when you can use a metal straw for multiple uses?
-This is the kind of straw that you can form a bond with.
+Why use a plastic straw that you are just going to throw away, when you can use a metal straw for years?

 2. Hay Straws

 Ever wonder where the word for straw came from?
 Hay!
 Made from wheat production, hay straws are great substitutes to the plastic straw.